Chicago Pizza and Oven Grinder Company: History

 There is no knowledge of when the building was first built.
 It has been speculated that the building had some ties to gentility, but those ties were severed in 1929.
 The parking garage across the street became known as the location of the "St. Valentine's Day Massacre", the infamous murder of seven rival gang members by Al Capone's men.
 It is rumored that the building itself was used as a lookout point for Capone's gunmen, though there is no concrete evidence to support this theory.

 In November 1971, a fire broke out and burned the building to the ground.
 In April 1972, an attorney named Albert H. Beaver purchased the property.
 Beaver invested $150,000 into renovating the building.
 Beaver wanted to create something new and outstanding, and ultimately developed his own recipe for what he called "pizza pot pie."

 Location and competition

-Chicago Pizza and Oven Grinder Company is located at 2121 North Clark Street Chicago, IL, which is in the Lincoln Park community.
+Chicago Pizza and Oven Grinder Company is located at 2121 North Clark Street, Chicago, Illinois, which is in the Lincoln Park community.
 Lincoln Park is one of the most affluent areas of Chicago and attracts many tourists.
 According to Urban Spoon, Chicago Pizza and Oven Grinder Company was approved by 87% of the 900 people who voted.
 Most likely this is based primarily on the strength of their signature dish: the Pizza Pot Pie.
 Lou Malnati's Pizzeria is generally considered the company's biggest competitor and is the only pizzeria in the area to score higher with Urban Spoon's users.
 Café Ba-Ba Reeba was voted at 85% approval, 2% less than Chicago Pizza and Oven Grinder Company for the best restaurant in the northern area of Chicago.